EMDK/docs/edge/source/api/MifarePlusSL3.md

 Enable I/O operations to the tag from IsoDep object and SAM communication.
 May cause RF activity and may block.
 Must not be called from the main application thread.
-A blocked call will be canceled with MiFarePlusException by calling close() from another thread.
+A blocked call will be canceled with MifarePlusSL3Exception by calling close() from another thread.
 Only one TagTechnology object can be connected to a Tag at a time.
 Applications must call close() when I/O operations are complete.